Click the menu above for a new course on quantum computing –^

 Our research group specialize in quantum condensed matter physics.
+Our primary goal is to understand the behaviors of quantum gases, liquids, and solids.
+In addition, we are also interested in quantum devices and machines.
 Some recent projects are summarized below.
 We have openings for graduate students (GRA) and undergraduate students (summer research assistant or senior research).
 Please contact ezhao2 “at” gmu.edu if you are interested.

 We solve the dipolar Heisenberg model on square lattice using tensor network algorithms.
 Its phase diagram contains the Neel, stripe, spiral, and a quantum paramagnetic phase.
 Is it a spin liquid?
 Phys.
 Rev. Lett.
 119, 050401 (2017).

 We develop an analytical theory for interacting fermions on shaken square optical lattice.
 The Fermi surface and effective interaction pick up interesting momentum dependence.
 Phys.
 Rev. A 95, 063619 (2017).

 We construct a minimal model for Floquet topological matter in two dimensions and surprise: all its edge modes are described by a single cosine function!
 Phys.
 Rev. B 94, 245128 (2016).